Kiritoqwq/Kiritoqwq/README.md

 -->
 ### I'm Kirito,a undergraduate from Nanjing Tech University Pujiang Institute.
 I'm really excited that I start to learn how to use Github.
-Last school year,I have learned elements of C.Next term,I will change my major to Computer Science and Technology.
+Now I'm in Grade 2.I have learned Java, C, Python, HTML, CSS and Database.
-I will take some courses further,like C++,Java and Python.
+This term, I will continue to learn Data Structure, Java Web, Digital Logical Circuit and Computer Network.